 To get the initial residence permit, you'll need to provide the following documents:

-The temporary residency permit lasts four months from the date of issue and allows you to travel to Portugal and book an appointment at SEF.
+The temporary residency permit lasts four months from the date of issue and allows you to travel to Portugal and book an appointment at AIMA.

 You must submit all required documents to the Consulate or Portuguese Embassy to apply for a temporary stay visa.

-Portugal NISSAttend your SEF appointment and submit your biometric data
+Attend your AIMA appointment and submit your biometric data

-Once you enter Portugal, you’ll need to attend an appointment with the Portuguese immigration authorities (SEF).
+Once you enter Portugal, you'll need to attend an appointment with the Portuguese immigration authorities (AIMA).
+The Portugal D7 visa processing time depends on how busy AIMA is.

 During this appointment, you must provide your biometric data and complete the D7 application process.
 You'll also need to pay the residence permit fee and provide all the correct documents, such as: